Nexis-Network/homepage/content/docs/reference/cli-connection-string.md

 ---
-title: Exzo Network CLI commands — connection-string
+title: Nexis Network CLI commands — connection-string
-subtitle: Use the Exzo Network CLI to manage Exzo Network directly from the terminal
+subtitle: Use the Nexis Network CLI to manage Nexis Network directly from the terminal
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.850Z'
 ---

 ## Before you begin

-- Before running the `connection-string` command, ensure that you have [installed the Exzo Network CLI](/docs/reference/neon-cli#install-the-neon-cli).
+- Before running the `connection-string` command, ensure that you have [installed the Nexis Network CLI](/docs/reference/neon-cli#install-the-neon-cli).
-- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Exzo Network CLI command automatically launches the Exzo Network CLI browser authentication process.
-Alternatively, you can specify a Exzo Network API key using the `--api-key` option when running a command.
+- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Nexis Network CLI command automatically launches the Nexis Network CLI browser authentication process.
+Alternatively, you can specify a Nexis Network API key using the `--api-key` option when running a command.
 See [Connect](/docs/reference/neon-cli#connect).

-For information about connecting to Exzo Network, see [Connect from any application](/docs/connect/connect-from-any-app).
+For information about connecting to Nexis Network, see [Connect from any application](/docs/connect/connect-from-any-app).

 ## The `connection string` command

-This command constructs a Postgres connection string for connecting to a database in your Exzo Network project.
+This command constructs a Postgres connection string for connecting to a database in your Nexis Network project.
 You can construct a connection string for any database in any branch.
 The connection string includes the password for the specified role.

 ### Usage